 During this time we have updated and expanded our tool to maintain accuracy and ensure a thorough understanding of the contractor-client relationship:

-- Our set of questions has increased to 101 – six times that of HMRC's 16 questions
+- Our set of questions has increased to over 100 – six times that of HMRC's 16 questions

 - Answers are analysed using a sophisticated artificial intelligent (AI) system

 - The AI system paints-a-picture from the answers and uses a stand back approach to consider the whole (as directed by Hall versus Lorimer, 1993)

 - Our tool accurately predicts the same results as all 21 historic IR35 court cases

 - Tax liability insurance is accessible for contractors/agencies if a pass result is achieved.

 If IR35 does not apply (outside IR35), the contractor can pay £29.99 to download the Certification Documents - this includes the analysis report, a certificate and a sign-off sheet for the client to complete.
 This ensures that they are meeting the requirement to prove that reasonable care has been taken when establishing their IR35 status.
 For an extra £39.99 they can choose to engage a lawyer to obtain an Assured Certification - this is where the position, including contract, is checked by a lawyer.

-Why have HMRC made such a mess with their Employment Status Service (ESS)?
+Why have HMRC made such a mess with their CEST tool?

 HMRC have demonstrated that it doesn’t understand the employment case law that underpins IR35.
 For example: